How to make recycling fun

 There are a couple of options for these games for recycling.
 You could either give each person the same list of different recyclable items, and they have to find at least one of each type, or they could have a specific category to collect.
 Add to the competitive spirit by seeing who can complete their list fastest (for the former) or collect the most (for the latter).

-Games for recycling sorting
+The recycling sorting game

 This fun recycling competition can be made age-appropriate by leaving the less child-friendly items – like metal tins and glass – to the grownups.
 Plastic and paper/card are safer options for the younger ones.
 Then let the games begin: